-- 16. Students are to form up a queue to collect their PLD five minutes before the end of recess. - 17.
-Students to keep one-metre safe distancing as long as safe distancing measures (SMM) are in place when collecting their PLD from their locker before reporting at the lesson venue. - Students are to bring their PLD home and keep their lockers locked at all times. - Students who temporarily loan a device are to return the device to the ICT Manager or DE at the end of the day.

-- 20. Students are responsible for any loss or damage to their PLD. - 21.
+- 15. Students are to form up a queue to collect their PLD five minutes before the end of recess in an orderly manner. - 16.
+Students are to bring their PLD home and keep their lockers locked at all times. - 17.
+Students who temporarily loan a device are to return the device to the ICT Manager or DE at the end of the day. - 18.
+Students are responsible for any loss or damage to their PLD. - 19.
 Class Chairperson, Vice-Chairperson and student subject representative are to check the lesson venue to ensure that no PLDs are left behind by students.